-Chief Executive Officer Chief Executive Officer
+Chief Executive Officer

-DTR 4.2.2 (2) [Name of signatory] [Name of signatory]
+DTR 4.2.2 (2) [Name of signatory]

+[Date]8

+[Name of signatory]

-[Date]3 [Date]
+[Date]

-2 Physical signature is included as an illustration of the document formally approved by the directors, but is not required to be reproduced in the disseminated text
+7 Physical signature is included as an illustration of the document formally approved by the directors, but is not required to be reproduced in the disseminated text

-3 The interim financial report must be made public as soon as possible, but no later than three months after the end of the six-month period.
-See page 10 for guidance from the FCA and the London Stock Exchange regarding temporary filing reliefs.
+8 The interim financial report must be made public as soon as possible, but no later than three months after the end of the six-month period.

-Independent review report to Group plc4
+Independent review report to Group plc9

-DTR 4.2.9 We have been engaged by th
+DTR 4.2.9 Conclusion

-We have been engaged by the company to review the condensed set of financial statements in the half-yearly financial report for the six months ended 30 June 2021 which comprises the condensed consolidated Statement of Profit or Loss, the condensed consolidated Statement of Comprehensive Income, the condensed consolidated Statement of Changes in Equity, the condensed consolidated Statement of Financial Position, the condensed consolidated Statement of Cash flows and related notes 1 to 26.
-We have read the other information contained in the half-yearly financial report and considered whether it contains any apparent misstatements or material inconsistencies with the information in the condensed set of financial statements.
+We have been engaged by the company to review the condensed set of financial statements in the half-yearly financial report for the six months ended 30 June 2022 which comprises the condensed consolidated Statement of Profit or Loss, the condensed consolidated Statement of Comprehensive Income, the condensed consolidated Statement of Changes in Equity, the condensed consolidated Statement of Financial Position, the condensed consolidated Statement of Cash flows and related notes 1 to 26.